-Just like pi’s digits, the possibilities are infinite and you can get even more ideas by scrolling through Pinterest boards.
+Just like pi’s digits, the possibilities are infinite, and you can get even more ideas by scrolling through Pinterest boards.

-Another cool way to learn about pi and have fun is playing some pi games!
+Another cool way to learn about pi and have fun is by playing some pi games!
 A fun project for younger children is the pi spy game, in which it is required to search and identify the π symbol among other mathematical symbols.
 Apart from being fun, this game also improves comprehension and focus.